eclipse-kuksa/kuksa-android-sdk/docs/QUICKSTART.md

 of the `vssPath` after receiving an updated value to correctly cast it back.
 This is feasible for simple use cases but can get tedious when working with a lot of vehicle signals.

-For a more convenient usage you can opt in to auto generate Kotlin models via [Symbol Processing](https://kotlinlang.org/docs/ksp-quickstart.html) of the same specification the DataBroker uses.
+For a more convenient usage you can opt in to auto generate Kotlin models via [Symbol Processing](https://kotlinlang.org/docs/ksp-quickstart.html) of the same specification the Databroker uses.
 For starters you can retrieve an extensive default specification from the release page of the [COVESA Vehicle Signal Specification GitHub repository](https://github.com/COVESA/vehicle_signal_specification/releases).

 *build.gradle*